Raffle Laws in the US and Canada: How to Run a Legal Raffle

 In the United States, the laws that cover raffles (as well as lotteries and other forms of gambling) are controlled by a combination of state and federal law.
 That means that whether you are able to run a raffle at all, and what you have to do to ensure that raffle meets all legal requirements, varies depending on where your raffle is located.

-Currently, raffles are legal with various restrictions in 45 of the 50 states.
-The states that prohibit raffles altogether are: Alabama, California, Hawaii, Kansas, and Utah.
+Currently, raffles are legal with various restrictions in 47 of the 50 states.
+The states that prohibit raffles altogether are Alabama, Hawaii and Utah.

 So to find out what you need to do to run a legal raffle, you need to check the raffle laws for your state.
 You can do this by: